-Listed below are a collection of website and articles to help children learn to read and advance their reading and literacy skills!
+Listed below are a collection of resources to help children learn to read and advance their reading and literacy skills!
 Educators and families can use these links to access book lists, classroom magazines and materials, as well as online reading libraries.

 *Please note: listed products and websites do not represent an endorsement by the Watson Institute.
 The Watson Institute does not receive financial or other recognition from developing the suggested list below.